aparmendariz/mcf_docs/docs/source/algorithm_reference/inference.rst

    * - Parameter
      - Description
    * - ``p_se_boot_ate``
      - Bootstrap of standard errors for ATE.
-Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
-None: 199 replications p_cluster_std is True, and False otherwise.
-Default is None.
+Accepts an integer or Boolean (or None).
+If True, the number of bootstrap replications is set to 199.
+Default is None, which sets the number of replications to 199 if p_cluster_std is True, and False otherwise.
    * - ``p_se_boot_gate``
      - Bootstrap of standard errors for GATE.
-Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
-None: 199 replications p_cluster_std is True, and False otherwise.
-Default is None.
+Specify either a Boolean or an integer.
+If True, the number of bootstrap replications is set to 199.
+Default is None, which sets the number of replications to 199 if p_cluster_std is True, and False otherwise.
    * - ``p_se_boot_iate``
      - Bootstrap of standard errors for IATE.
-Specify either a Boolean (if True, number of bootstrap replications will be set to 199) or an integer corresponding to the number of bootstrap replications (this implies True).
-None: 199 replications p_cluster_std is True, and False otherwise.
-Default is None.
+Accepts an integer or Boolean (or None).
+If True, the number of bootstrap replications is set to 199.
+Default is None, which sets the number of replications to 199 if p_cluster_std is True, and False otherwise.
    * - ``p_cond_var``
      - Determines if conditional mean and variances are used.
 Accepts True or False.
 If True, conditional mean and variances are used; if False, variance estimation is direct.
 Default (or None) is True.
    * - ``p_knn``
-     - Specifies the kNN method.
+     - Specifies the k-NN method.
 If True, k-NN estimation is used; if False, Nadaraya-Watson estimation is employed.
 Nadaraya-Watson estimation provides a better approximation of the variance, while k-NN is faster, especially for larger datasets.
 Default (or None) is True.

 Example